HL7/davinci-epdx/fsh/ig-data/input/pagecontent/USCoreProcedure.md

 #### Example Procedure Resource

-An example mapping of an Procedure resource for a medical impiant is shown here:
+An example mapping of an Procedure resource for a medical implant is shown here:

 <pre>
 {